ankito090/Exploratory-Data-Analysis-of-Loan-Applications/README.md

 ### 2. Install Python and Jupyter Notebook

-Ensure that Python is installed on your machine.
+Ensure that Python and Jupyter Notebook are installed on your machine.
 If not:

 #### Option 1: Install via Anaconda (Recommended for beginners)